EdwinTJ/server/db.md

 \d services    -- Shows table structure
 \q    -- Quits the PostgreSQL CLI
 SELECT * FROM services;    -- Shows all rows in the services table
+\l   -- Lists all databases
+\c salon_database    -- Connects to the salon_database
 ```

 ## Check DB still running